Cheltenham Festival 2026: Dates, Race Schedule, Gold Cup & Favourites Guide

 How can I watch Cheltenham Festival 2026 live?

-In the UK, coverage is available via ITV Racing (free-to-air for selected races) and Racing TV (full coverage subscription).
+In the UK, coverage is available via ITV Racing (free-to-air Festival coverage) and Racing TV (full coverage subscription).
 Live streaming is available via ITVX and Racing TV’s digital platforms.

 Why is Cheltenham considered the biggest jumps meeting?